prcutler/the-bootloader/content/en/blog/episodes/24/index.md

 I'm mostly interested in USB-MIDI devices, so I was excited to see all the stuff [Sam Blenny has been up to on the Adafruit-Playground site](https://adafruit-playground.com/u/SamBlenny/), particularly his Fruit Jam USB Host MIDI Tester.

-Check out all of Sam's work on Adafruit-Playgorund, he shows some really useful techniques.
+Check out all of Sam's work on Adafruit-Playground, he shows some really useful techniques.
 For instance, check out his cool Portable MIDI Synth, which turns the Fruit Jam into a full battery-powered synthesizer using a USB MIDI keyboard.